hyper-tuner/cloud-backend/README.md

 <br/>

-This is the backend for the [HyperTuner Cloud](https://github.com/hyper-tuner/hyper-tuner-cloud).
-It is based on a great [PocketBase](https://pocketbase.io) backend.
+This is the backend for the [HyperTuner Cloud](https://github.com/hyper-tuner/hypertuner-cloud).
+It's based on [PocketBase](https://pocketbase.io).

 ## This repository